FireboltCasters/Castle-Ravenloft-Navigator/README.md

 ## Web Usage
 - Visit the demo page
-- Select youe start and destination room
+- Select your start and destination room
 - Click on the "Navigate" button

 ## Roadmap

-- Add secret doors to be enabled by the DM
+- Add secret doors to be enabled by the DM [done]
-- Add custom URL for players
+- Add custom URL for players [done]
-- Add custom URL for DM
+- Add custom URL for DM [no need]
-- Add automatic demo image generation

 ## Installtion